thomasbrueggemann/greenbacks/README.md

-# greenbacks
+# 💵 Greenbacks

-💵 Parse and display bank account statements in csv format
+Parse and display bank account statements in csv format